Bilbard/classof3ds/README.md

 Yes, the second game.
 I will not port the third game because it's just a weird fetish game.
 The first two games have a sense of humor.

 ### "Do you plan to port these games to other consoles?"
 Yes.
 The code was written in a way that should make it pretty easy to pick up shop to another console.
-I've done some thinking and I've compiled a list of consoles theoretically possible:
+I've done some thinking and I've compiled a list of consoles I'd like to do that should be possible:
 - Every Xbox, no question.
 - Every Playstation (including Vita and PSP), with the possible exception of the PS1.
 It may not have the texture cache necessary to have a good looking game.
 - Every Nintendo home console from the GameCube up.
 I'd like to have a crack at the N64, but it poses the same problems as the PS1 as well as problems posed by the remaining Nintendo handhelds (good audio playback, audio is half the reason these games are good).